AaltoAcousticsLab/aalto-datasets/README.md

 # Aalto datasets

-Here is a list of our lab's dataset.
+Here is a list of datasets collected at our lab.

 | Title | Year | Description | Related Publication | Authors | Link |
 | :----------------- | :------------- | :----- | :----- | :----- | :-----: |